Monday qualifier

-Two Monday qualifiers have won on the LPGA Tour: Laurel Kean at the 2000 State Farm Rail Classic and Brooke Henderson at the 2015 Cambia Portland Classic.
+Three Monday qualifiers have won on the LPGA Tour: Laurel Kean at the 2000 State Farm Rail Classic, Brooke Henderson at the 2015 Cambia Portland Classic, and Chanettee Wannasaen at the 2023 Portland Classic.
 The feat is more common on the Korn Ferry Tour, having happened three times since 2011: Ted Potter Jr. at the 2011 South Georgia Classic, Sebastian Cappelen at the 2014 Air Capital Classic, and Rick Lamb at the 2016 LECOM Health Challenge.
-Monday qualifiers have won 14 times on PGA Tour Champions – Dicky Pride the most recent, at the 2021 Mitsubishi Electric Classic.
+Monday qualifiers have won 15 times on PGA Tour Champions – Tommy Gainey on October 5, 2025, at the Constellation Furyk and Friends.